piretro/TheClickForSpeedGideros/README.md

 Small project to demonstrate lua Gideros open source Framework capabilities:
 49 lines of code and 1558 characters, some of which are comments, still open to optimization.

+Click on the white square as soon as it appears, and test how fast you are!

 Learn more about Gideros here: http://giderosmobile.com/